polkadot-developers/substrate-docs/static/assets/contribute-templates/how-to-template.md

 At Bittensor, we have run into an extreme version of this problem: we accidentally shrunk our block length to 65KB!
 This effectively made it impossible to perform chain upgrades as our WASM files were at least 300KB in size.

+---
+**WARNING**

+This guide should be viewed as a **last resort**, as it is a **risky** approach to this problem and can ruin your chain upgrades if something is done incorrectly.
+Perform this at your own risk.

+---

 ## Use cases

 This is particularly important if you've accidentally shrunk your block length too much and need to bring your chain back to an upgrade-able state.